 Fertilizer can be applied during the growing season to provide additional nutrients to the plant; use a balanced fertilizer such as 10-10-10 or one specifically designed for flowering plants.
 Deadheading spiderworts (removing dead flowers) will encourage new blooms throughout the season and can also help keep the plants looking tidy.
 Spiderworts should be divided every three to four years in late summer or early fall; this will keep them healthy and promote more blooms in subsequent years.

-See also What is Succulent Senecio Plant
+See also What is Spinach Plant

 Different Varieties of Spiderwort Plants